 Once a registration for a module examination has been completed, the examination can no longer be dropped and you have to take the examination eventually.
 However, you have the option of withdrawing from an examination date you have previously registered for.
 If you want to withdraw from an examination date, you need to submit your withdrawal in writing to the Examinations Office seven calendar days before the examination date.
-In case of withdrawal, you are automatically registered for the upcoming examination date.
+In case of withdrawal, you are automatically registered for the up-coming examination date.
 Please note: withdrawing from an examination date does not cancel your registration for the examination.
-You cannot withdraw your registration for an examination, you only have the option of pushing the examination date.
+You cannot withdraw your registration date.